ssube/textual-engine/docs/getting-started.md

 ### Game Commands

 - `create <template> <seed> [depth]`
-  - generate a new world from the given `template` and `seed`
+  - generate a new world from the `template` with the random `seed`
   - the optional `depth` parameter controls the number of rooms (and monsters) generated before the world loads
 - `debug`
   - print a debug view of the world
   - not for normal gameplay
 - `graph <path>`
-  - print a debug graph of the world
+  - save a debug graph of the world to `path`
   - not for normal gameplay
 - `help`
   - print the localized list of available verbs
 - `load <path>`
-  - load an existing world from the given path
+  - load an existing world from `path`
 - `quit`
   - stop the game without saving
 - `save <path>`
-  - save the current world to the given path
+  - save the current world to `path`

 ### Creating New Worlds